Interpersonal Skills: Your Career Edge

 Throughout your career, your ability to solve problems will be vital for advancement and overall success.
 Given the rapid pace at which the world is changing, it is no longer enough to just have the skills needed to perform your assigned tasks.
 New problems arise every day, and successful employees need to be able to solve those challenges in creative ways.
 If you are a true problem solver who enjoys those types of challenges, then this interpersonal skill will likely serve you well throughout your career.

-While you don’t usually acquire interpersonal skills through the same formal processes used to learn hard skills, that doesn’t mean that you can’t develop and enhance your people skills.
+While you don’t acquire most interpersonal skills through the same formal processes used to learn hard skills, that doesn’t mean that you can’t develop and enhance your people skills.
 You can and should continually work to improve your interpersonal competencies.
-Below are some key steps you can take to hone your people skills:
+Below are some key steps you can take to make sure that your soft skills continue to develop throughout your career:

 Identify weaknesses in your interpersonal skill set

+Take stock of your soft skills and carefully review your strengths and weaknesses.
 This requires self-awareness and reflection but can yield powerful results.
-Once you identify areas where you can improve your interpersonal abilities, you can begin to focus on strengthening those traits.
+Once you identify areas where you can improve your interpersonal abilities, you can begin to focus on strengthening those specific traits.

 Gain better control over your emotions